Enterprise Data & Automation

 3. Completeness of vision within test data

 Some ML data generation tools offer capabilities in subsetting and masking.
-As discussed above, Test Data Automation offers these activities, but integrates them within a comprehensive, growing set of test data activities.
+As discussed above, Enterprise Test Data offers these activities, but integrates them within a comprehensive, growing set of test data activities.

 4. Self-service capabilities for finding and consuming data